baozi-technology/baozi-web/content/23-11-2019/index.md

 - the independent third-party plugin developers
 - the cloud providers
 - the IT teachers
-- the companies and their developers helping end-users making their websit.
+- the companies and their developers helping end-users making their website
-Anyone can make money with WordPress by learning it and then proposing any service around it against a price.

 As a result, the WordPress project founders managed to create a large pool of contributors to enhance their project, especially via their plugin system.
 These very same people market the project for them, which indeed attract more users and more contributors.
 This strategy happens to scale very well.

 This business and licensing model is the core reason why WordPress succeeded as the most used CMS rather than its early competitors.
 Not the initial technical value of the product.